ajslater/picopt/README.md

     ln -s jpegrescan/jpegrescan /usr/local/bin/jpegrescan

 #### pngout
 pngout is a useful compression to use after optipng.
-It is not packaged, but you may find the latest binary version [on JonoF's site](http://www.jonof.id.au/kenutils)
+It is not packaged for linux, but you may find the latest binary version [on JonoF's site](http://www.jonof.id.au/kenutils).
+Picopt looks for the binary to be called `picopt`

 ### Picopt python package
     pip install picopt